 CONCERT PROCEDURE: Members should arrive at the concert location at the time specified by the conductor to allow time to help setup, warm up and become acclimated to the venue.
 Members need to be on stage usually 30 minutes before curtain time so the band can tune and warm up on stage with the conductor.
 Extraneous noise and talking should be kept to a minimum.
 Well before call time, members should check to see that music is in the proper order and necessary accessories (reading glasses, mutes, reeds, clothespins, etc.) are present.
 Keep instrument cases and unnecessary equipment off stage.
 The concertmaster (first chair clarinet) gives the cue to stand and face the audience when the conductor enters.
 During the concert, stay alert – anything can happen or change.
 Watch the conductor.
 If the conductor motions for soloists or the entire band to stand, do so quickly being sure to face the audience and smile.

 The Ithaca Concert Band Inc. is a not-for-profit corporation as specified in Section 501(c)3 of the Internal Revenue Code of 1954.

 2. Contributions from members, families, friends and the business community.
 Classifications have been established based on the level of annual contributions based on the calendar year: Friend: $25-$99, Donor: $100-$199, Benefactor: $200-$499, Patron: $500-$999, Podium Club: $1000+

 3. Grants from public sources such as the NYS Council for the Arts, the Community Arts Partnership of Tompkins County, as well as from private corporations, foundations and other organizations interested in promoting the Arts.

-5. Voluntary donations from concert attendees and band members.
+5. Voluntary donations from concert attendees, band members and members of the community.

 1. Honoraria for conductors, guest musicians and guest soloists.